MRJerrod410/OrmXml/README.md

-Object relational mapping (ORM) from C# classes to XML and back.
+Object mapping from C# classes to XML and back.

 Create simple C# classes (much like JSON) who's objects can be converted to XML to save records or application settings.
 Later, the object can be re-hydrate from the XML and used like normal.